6 Tips to Fix Damaged Audio Recordings

 iZotope’s RX 7 bundle is one of the most comprehensive audio repair plugin bundles on the market.
 RX 7 Elements will remove clicks, clips, hum, and noise, while the higher tiered versions of RX 7 provide significantly more audio repair solutions.
 Most music producers dealing with controlled environment recordings will be happy with RX 7 Standard, while post-production engineers dealing with problematic field recordings will want to take a look at RX 7 Advanced.

-Other audio restoration bundles worth taking a look at include Waves’ Restoration bundle, and Accsuonus’ ERA Bundle PRO.
+Another audio restoration bundle worth taking a look at is Waves’ Restoration bundle.
 You may be eligible to save quite a bit of money on Waves’ Restoration bundle if you own already own one of Waves’ other plugin bundles.
 I believe I was able to get the Waves Restoration bundle for around $49 with upgrade pricing.
-The reason the Accusonus bundle is particularly interesting is that many of the included plugins offer a one-knob solution to exceptionally complex problems, making them very easy to use.

 1. Remove Clicks